HiyaPedro/imutabilidade-e-useState-exercicios/README.md

 - O que a função `evoluirPokemon` está fazendo no momento?
 - Quais informações estão sendo recebidas pelo componente PokemonCard via props?

+Look at `App.js`, what can you see that you already know?
+- Do you understand `<GlobalStyles/>`?
+- Analyze the values that are expected by `props` in the created PokemonCard component, what type of data is being expected in this component?

+- Now analyze `JSX`, what components are there in this application?
+- What is inside the `PokemonCard` component?
+- What is the `evolvePokemon` function doing at the moment?
+- What information is being received by the PokemonCard component via props?

 # Exercício 2